mvolkmann/blog/src/zig.md

 To run the resulting executable, enter `./hello`.

 ## CONTINUE CLEANUP OF EVERYTHING BELOW HERE!

-See zig-struct-with-method.png in Downloads.
-See zig-struct-with-method-calling-2-ways.png in Downloads.
-See zig-generics.jpg in Downloads.
-See zip-enum-and-associated-data.jpg in Downloads.

 - demonstrate calling your own C and C++ code from Zig
 - add details on type coercion and casting